The Prosecution of a Case

 Felonies that are charged by a law enforcement officer will start in District Court.
 This allows officers to quickly and appropriately bring criminal charges into the courtroom.
 With the exception of low-level felony plea bargains, felony cases cannot be heard or tried in District Court.
 A defendant charged with a felony in District Court will receive a Probable Cause Hearing date, where, if the State chooses, evidence may be presented by the Assistant District Attorney showing that probable cause exists to substantiate the felony offense.
 If a judge agrees and finds probable cause exists, the case is bound over to Superior Court for continued prosecution.

 For strategic, practical, or other reasons, the District Attorney’s Office may elect to not present evidence for the felony offense and the case will be dismissed.
 This, however, does not necessarily mean the case is over.
+Also for strategic or practical reasons, a defendant may “waive” or give-up their right to a probable cause hearing by signing a document called a “Waiver of Probable Cause Hearing”.
+By waiting a probable cause hearing, the case will be bound over to Superior Court to await indictment or other outcome.

 Once a Grand Jury approves a prosecutor’s Indictment (meaning they issued a “True Bill of Indictment”), the felony case is set on an Administrative docket.
 These Admin dockets allow the State and defense the opportunity to periodically check in on cases to review evidence and plea negotiations.
 If a case is not resolved in Admin court, the case is continued to a trial calendar and the State will prepare for trial.